build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

     assert max_precip == 1.55, f"expected max precip of 1.55, got: {max_precip}. failing job."
 ```

-We'll also create a `run-job.sh` script in the `pyspark/scripts` directory - this script runs an EMR Serverless job and waits for it to complete.
+Let's also create a `run-job.sh` script in the `pyspark/scripts` directory - this script runs an EMR Serverless job and waits for it to complete.

 ```bash
 #!/usr/bin/env bash